Syn9673/Growtopia.js/README.md

 # GTPS Wrapper
-This is a wrapper for the [Growtopia Noob's Private Server](https://github.com/growtopianoobs/growtopiaserver).
+Growtopia.js is the first ever Growtopia Private Server coded with NodeJS.
+Inspired by [Growtopia Noob's Private Server](https://github.com/GrowtopiaNoobs/GrowtopiaServer)
-But it uses it's own C++ Code, some structs are from his code, handling of event types can be handled in either the C++ Binding or here.
-While packet encryption is mostly done here as well, the only encryption for the packets which is in the C++ Binding is the `packetEnd` function, but i'm looking forward to move it to nodejs.
+This uses it's own C++ Code, handling of event types can be handled in either the C++ Binding or here.
+Packet creation, send world, generate world, Packet decode is also done on nodejs.
+Packet sending is done in C++

 ## Running
 You would have to make a sepearate .js file and copy the example below.